squidsoup/kiwipycon-2016-youngcoders/students.md

         time.sleep(1)
 ```

+5. Click *File > Save* and save this file as `ledminecraft.py`.

-5. Click *Run > Run Module* in IDLE to run this program.
+6. Click *Run > Run Module* in IDLE to run this program.

-6. In Minecraft, hit the door you made earlier with a sword and you should see the LED turn on.
+7. In Minecraft, hit the door you made earlier with a sword and you should see the LED turn on.
 Hit the door again, and the LED should turn off!

-Well done!
+Well done - you've completed the Young Coders 2016 workshop.
+We hope you've learned lots of new things!
+If you're keen to learn more about electronics and coding, check out some of the resources under *Local Education Resources* on the next page.

 \pagebreak